PUBGReddit/UGC/docs/Devices.md

 ### Trigger

-A trigger is an event from this device that can start an action on another device.
+A trigger is an event from this device that can start an action on **another** device.
+All documented Triggers can be used to start an Action on other devices.

 > If **this device** does `Trigger`, do `Action` on **another device**.